Speakeasy Logo

 Skip to Content

 The http security scheme is one of the most commonly used schemes because it covers anything using the HTTP header Authorization.
-This is a big list, including auth schemes like HTTP Basic, HTTP Digest, and Bearer.
-The full list of supports auth schemes for type: http is outsourced to the IANA HTTP Authentication Scheme Registry .
+This is a long list, including auth schemes like HTTP Basic, HTTP Digest, and HTTP Bearer.
+The full list of supported auth schemes for type: http is outsourced to the IANA HTTP Authentication Scheme Registry .

-Of that list, the most likely to be used for a modern API are:
+Of that list, the auth schemes most likely to be used for a modern API are:

 HTTP Bearer

-The Bearer security scheme allows passing a token, which could be a JWT, API token, access token, or anything else.
+The Bearer auth scheme allows you to pass a token, which could be a JSON Web Token (JWT), API token, access token, or other token-based form of authentication.

-The Bearer security scheme is generally used for short-lived tokens granted to your API users through an additional login mechanism.
+Bearer is generally used for short-lived tokens granted to your API users through an additional login mechanism.
 Using a JWT allows for storing additional metadata within the token, which can be helpful for some use cases, such as storing scopes for permissions models.

-The fields for a Bearer security scheme are as follows:
+The fields for a Bearer auth scheme are as follows:

 Field